Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/throneless-games/_index.md

 These games all have the same core mechanic (the "Throneless Mechanic"): you simultaneously vote every turn, and either your vote is registered OR you swap places with someone.

-Besides that, each game includes completely unique mechanics and a different "Princes" to root for.
+Besides that, each game includes completely unique mechanics and different "Princes" to root for.
 Each Prince is based on a different animal and has a different abilities or winning conditions.

 These games also share the same visual style, though the specific Prince illustrations are of course always different.